NeoGeographyToolkit/StereoPipeline/docs/tools/orbitviz.rst

     - Moon (alias for D_MOON)

 -t, --session-type <string>
-    Select the stereo session type to use for processing.
-Options: nadirpinhole pinhole isis dg rpc spot5 aster opticalbar csm.
+    Select the input camera model type.
+Normally this is auto-detected, but may need to be specified if the input camera model is in XML format.
+See :numref:`parallel_stereo_options` for options.

 --load-camera-solve
     Use a specialized display for showing the results of the